OSUN Certificate in Public Policy and Economic Analysis

 - OSUN Network Collaborative Course History of Economic Thought (offered spring semesters at AUCA, Prof. Asel Kyrgyzbaeva)

-- OSUN Network Collaborative Course, The Right to Employment (offered spring semester, AUCA, Prof. Akylai Muktarbekkyzy and Prof. Meerim Djakypova) or EDI Summer Workshop in Public Policy (Bard College campus)
+- OSUN Network Collaborative Course, The Right to Employment (offered spring semester, AUCA, Prof. Akylai Muktarbekkyzy and Prof. Meerim Djakypova)

 - One data/methods course at AUCA: ECO 401 Research Methods in Economics and Social Sciences